Presidential Commission for the Study of Bioethical Issues: Bioethics Commission Staff

 The Bioethics Commission was supported by a staff that provided research, communication, management, and administrative support for its activities.
 Lisa M. Lee, Ph.D., M.A., M.S.
 (2012-2017) and Valerie Bonham, J.D.
-(2010-2011) served as executive director.
+(2010-2011) served as executive directors.
 The research staff, senior advisors, and consultants included public health scientists, educators, lawyers, philosophers, geneticists, and historians, among others.